jailbirt/theeye-docs/usersGuide.md

 + Windows:

 #### Check your first resource
-Once you've logged-in, check the Dashboard.
+Check the Dashboard view after login.

 ### Resources

 #### Monitors
 A monitor is used to check services' or resources' status.
 You can use this status information to take actions (e.g. run a task, send notification).
+You can always customize the time between checks.

-There're five kind of monitors you can set from TheEye.
+There're five kind of monitors you can set up from TheEye.

 + Stats

-Nos ofrece la posibilidad de modificar los umbrales de monitoreo de las estadísticas de los equipos (Host Stats Monitor) y que nos alerte cuando alcanza y/o supera dicho umbral.
+Checks your Hosts' stats (health) and triggers alerts when thresholds are exceeded.
+You can set your own thresholds.

 ![](https://github.com/patobas/docs/blob/master/monitor_stats.gif)